Distal median nerve dysfunction

 Inflammation of the tendons (

 ) or joints () can also cause nerve compression.
+Some repetitive movements increase the chance of developing carpal tunnel entrapment.

 Conditions that affect connective tissue or cause deposits to form in tissue can block blood flow and lead to nerve compression.
 Such conditions include: